 Self-Driving Cars Are Corporate FOMO

 Ford is already lowering expectations for self-driving cars.
-This should give investors and techies pause and raise deeper epistemological questions.
+This should give investors and techies pause while raising deeper epistemological questions.

 - Tempering expectations isn’t isolated to Ford.
 Waymo has done the same.
 Tesla hits stationary objects.
 We’re not there yet.
 According to Waymo, we’re decades out.